vana-com/personal-server/README.md

 ## Overview

-Selfie is designed to compose well with tools on both sides of the text generation process.
+Selfie's core feature is personalized text generation.
 You can think of it as middleware that intelligently mixes your data into a request.

 A typical request:
 ```
-Application -(request)-> LLM
+Application --prompt--> LLM
 ```

 A request through Selfie:
 ```
-Application -(request)-> Selfie -(request x data)-> LLM
+Application --prompt--> Selfie --prompt+data--> LLM
-                            |
-                        Your Data
 ```

 On the application side, Selfie exposes text generation APIs, including OpenAI-compatible endpoints.